amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 ~~~
 {: .language-python}

-That's a big chunk of the task done for minimal work.
+That's a big chunk of Alice's task performed with a minimal amount of work.
-For the next part we'll need to invoke some transcoding.
+For the next part, we'll need to invoke some transcoding.

 ## Using ffmpeg from Python

-Some command-line tools like MediaInfo have Python module that make them easier to use in a script.
+Some command-line tools like MediaInfo have a Python module that makes them easier to use in a script.
-Unfortunately, `ffmpeg` the workhorse utility for media transcoding doesn't.
+Unfortunately, `ffmpeg`, the workhorse utility for media transcoding, does not.
-However, we can still Python to work with `ffmpeg` or any command line program using the `subprocess` module.
+However, we can still use Python to work with `ffmpeg` or any other command line program  by using the `subprocess` module.

 ~~~
 import subprocess